jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ##### 5.2 Vault Registry Initialization

-The vault registry account is a big one, so it is not possible to initiate it in one call due to solana network limitation, so we will have to call the NCN program multiple times to get to the full size, the first call will be an init call to the instruction `admin_initialize_vault_registry`, after that we will call a realloc instruction `admin_realloc_vault_registry` to increase the size of the account, this will be done in a loop until the account is the correct size.
+The vault registry account is a large one, so it is not possible to initialize it in one call due to Solana network limitations.
+We will have to call the NCN program multiple times to get to the full size.
+The first call will be an init call to the instruction `admin_initialize_vault_registry`.
+After that, we will call a realloc instruction `admin_realloc_vault_registry` to increase the size of the account.
+This will be done in a loop until the account is the correct size.

-The realloc will take care of assigning the default values to the vault registry account once the desirable size is reached, and in our example, we will do that by calling one function `do_full_initialize_vault_registry`, if you want to learn more about this, you can check the API docs, or the source code
+The realloc will take care of assigning the default values to the vault registry account once the desirable size is reached.
+In our example, we will do that by calling one function `do_full_initialize_vault_registry`.
+If you want to learn more about this, you can check the [API docs](TODO: link) or the [source code](TODO: link).

 ```rust
         // Initialize the VaultRegistry account (handles potential reallocations)